JoshuaEagan1/COMOPD_Data_Analysis/README.md

 ## Projects

-There are two main products I will make available to COMOPD, Columbia's Civilian Police Review Board, and the public.
+There are two main products I am making available to COMOPD, Columbia's Civilian Police Review Board, and the public.

 ### COMOPD Data Dashboard
 I designed a data dashboard that will empower people who want to know more about what traffic stops look like to explore the data in user friendly, customizable environment. <https://jeagan.shinyapps.io/cpd_data_dashboard/>